 - To study all the agreements of contractors, in detail.

 - To prepare the statements requiréd by the accounts department as and when required.

 - To discuss the problems of billing with the concerned persons with resulting documents.

 - To prepare the required data for the auditor.

 - The following recording should be done by the billing engineer, for various transactions of the records from department to department.
 Updating of records should every day.

 - Refer to the formats are given below as a guideline to maintain records in a better way.

 Also, Read This.

-IF YOU LIKE THIS POAST ROLE AND RESPONSIBILITIES OF BILLING ENGINEER – PERIOD OF BILLING – TYPES, CONTRACT LIKE THIS GETTING GOOD INFORMATION SO PLEASE SHARE THIS POST SOCIAL NETWORK EXAMPLE FACEBOOK, TWITTER SOCIAL MEDIA SITES SHARE IT
+IF YOU LIKE THIS POST ROLE ANDRESPONSIBILITIES OF BILLING ENGINEER – PERIOD OF BILLING – TYPES, CONTRACT LIKE THIS GETTING GOOD INFORMATION SO PLEASE SHARE THIS POST-SOCIAL NETWORK EXAMPLE FACEBOOK, TWITTER SOCIAL MEDIA SITES SHARE IT